skfit-uni-luebeck/fhir-term-samples/README.md

 This repository accompanies the presentation "Working with FHIR Terminology Services - From A Coder's Perspective" by Joshua Wiedekopf, given at the Workshop "Accessing and Using a Terminology Services", organized by the MeDIC at the University of Cologne within the Medical Informatics Initiative in Germany on 2021-07-05.

 The presentation is available [in this repository](./working-with-fhir-ts.pdf).
+In the top-left corner of the presentation, the presenter notes are available as well, but GitHub does not render them directly.
+Open the PDF in another PDF reader to read the notes (Chromium's PDF engine, as well as Adobe Reader work).

 ## In this Repository